• 4,000 firms

 Baby boomers can be independent

-Baby boomer work ethic tends to favor working independently rather than in a team.
+The work ethic of baby boomers tends to favor working independently rather than in a team.
 This has been attributed to their generation’s desire for independence, especially considering many have had to work from a young age.

 As a manager, you may need to mediate teamwork between baby boomers and younger employees.